alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/toolbars/toolbars.md

 although you can assign both.
 The image is supplied by an associated <xref:Alternet.UI.ImageSet> component.
 At run time, you can add or remove buttons from the <xref:Alternet.UI.Toolbar.Items%2A> collection.
 To program the items of a
 <xref:Alternet.UI.Toolbar>, add code to the <xref:Alternet.UI.Control.Click> events of the
-<xref:Alternet.UI.ToolbarItem> to determine a toolbar item was clicked.
+<xref:Alternet.UI.ToolbarItem> to determine which toolbar item was clicked.

-Using <xref:Alternet.UI.ToolbarItem.IsCheckable> property you can specify whether a <xref:Alternet.UI.ToolbarItem> can be "checked" or "toggled".
+Using <xref:Alternet.UI.ToolbarItem.IsCheckable> property, you can specify whether a <xref:Alternet.UI.ToolbarItem> can be "checked" or "toggled".
 Use <xref:Alternet.UI.ToolbarItem.Checked> property to tell the check state of such items.

 Use <xref:Alternet.UI.ToolbarItem.DropDownMenu> to specify a drop-down <xref:Alternet.UI.Menu> for a <xref:Alternet.UI.ToolbarItem>.